notBald/OpenJPEG.net/Readme.md

 ## Usage

-recommend using PdfLib instead of using this library directly, as it's much easier to work with, but here is an incomplete example of how to decode Jpeg 2000:
+I recommend using PdfLib instead of using this library directly, as it's much easier to work with, but here is an incomplete example of how to decode Jpeg 2000:

 ```code